1. Limitations of near-infrared wavelength high power lasers

 Fig. 9 results of lap welding of pure copper sheet

-It is expected that this technology will be applied to industrial fields such as aerospace and electric vehicles.
+It is anticipated that this technology will have a wide range of applications in industrial fields, including aerospace and electric vehicles.

 a) SLM machine with 100W blue laser